YANthinkn/SHU-CES-Course-Files/README.md

 **The evaluation is out of 5 points.
 The higher the score, the better.**

+**Meanwhile, I'm now preparing for the website, which can visually show the 4.0 percentage data and other information you may need.
+If you are intersted in it, please just contact me.**

 ### 2.1 Object Oriented Programs

 |  Profeesor   | Score | Teaching Level | Task Amount | Summary |